 I am excited to be a first year PhD student in the Anthropology Department at Rice University.
-My research interests include indigenous environmental activism, decolonization, Marxist theory and feminist anthropology, with a geographical focus on Mexico.
-I am particularly interested in how processes of neoliberal capital accumulation and resource extraction coupled with local social conditions produce particular, autochthonous activist subjects.
-This interest is significantly informed by the roles which indigenous movements have played in environmental struggles within the Anthropocene and the broader possibilities for decolonization which emerge from those movements.
+My research interests include environmental justice activism, Marxist theory, critical race studies, medical anthropology, science and technology studies, and feminist anthropology, with a geographical focus on Appalachia.
+I am particularly interested in how intersectional environmental justice organizers encounter whiteness as a barrier in their work among white working class and poor communities struggling with environmental health issues.
+This interest is significantly informed by the potential for building a broad based and intersectional movement of working class and poor people which emerges from these organizing efforts.

 Prior to joining the department I was an undergraduate in the Anthropology program at Illinois State University where I was awarded the Ed Jelks Outstanding Anthropology Senior Award.
 As an undergraduate I volunteered at and conducted fieldwork with Illinois People’s Action, a local community organizing non-profit.
 My work with the organization included performing outreach, community education, and planning and participating in protest actions.
 My honors thesis, which can be found in digital form at practicingresistance.net, explored the emergence of activist subjectivities through experiences of oppression, and processes of subjectivation mobilized through activists’ social relationships.